FAC-Sixteen/week6-Bee/README.md

-# week6-Bee
+Creating a web app that allows you to browse and review local :b:arbershops for how fresh they are.

+# week 6 Team :b::bee:

 :b:arbershop :b:anter

-creating a web app that allows you to browse and review local :b:arbershops for how fresh they are.

-# week 6 Team :b::bee:

 ## Rate My Barber